syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 N> Assemblies are available in unzipped package location in Mac.

-You have to add the following assembly references to the iOS project.
+You have to add the following assembly reference to the iOS classic project

-iOS\Syncfusion.SfChart.iOS.dll
+ios\Syncfusion.SfChart.iOS.dll

+and below assembly reference to the iOS unified project.

+ios-unifed\Syncfusion.SfChart.iOS.dll

 ### Add and Configure Chart